Bujupah/yet-another-renderer/README.md

 This alternative plugin diverges from existing solutions by prioritizing efficiency, reducing dependencies, and enhancing functionality for remote server usage.
 It offers a streamlined approach to image rendering within Grafana, addressing specific pain points and providing additional features to cater to diverse user needs.

-- Supports PNG, PDF, and XLSX formats
+- Supports PNG, PDF, and XLSX formats (in-progress)
-- Provides versatile options for image generation
+- Provides versatile options for image/pdf/excel generation
 - Enables users to choose the desired format based on their needs

 ## Requirements